System Information Sciences

 - Prof. Xiao Zhou

 Developments and Applications of Algorithms

 - A graph consists of a set of vertices and a set of edges, each of which joins a pair of vertices.
-Graphs can be used to model many practical problems: For example, the server supply-assignment problem for computer networks (see Fig.1) and the scheduling problem can be formulated as the graph flow and coloring problems, respectively.
+Graphs can be used to model many practical problems: For example, modeling a road network by a graph, we can formulate the problem of finding routes of school-buses with high satisfaction (see Fig. 1).
+As another example, the scheduling problem can be formulated as the graph coloring problem.

 Students in our laboratory can select research topics according to their own interests.
 We study algorithms from the theoretical viewpoint, but we sometimes implement developed algorithms to evaluate them from the practical viewpoint.